athidevwork/paxos-athi-demo/README.md

 # paxos-athi-demo

-paxos-athi-demo is a springboot application that implements 3 challenges from FullStack Engineer Challenges.
+paxos-athi-demo is a springboot application that implements 3 challenges from FullStack Engineer and Blockchain Engineer Challenges.

 ## Assumptions